 When it comes to average rent, the costs are still high, but not quite as dramatic as the prices for homeownership.
 In general, Seattle residents can expect to pay around twice as much as the national average.

-“Seattle’s housing market is very competitive,” says President Marco Santarelli of Norada Real Estate Investments on the company’s blog, attributing a portion of this to an increase in high-paying jobs in the growing tech industry around Seattle.
+“Seattle’s housing market is very competitive,” says President Marco Santarelli of Norada Real Estate Investments on the company’s blog.
+He attributes a portion of this to an increase in high-paying jobs in the growing tech industry around Seattle.
 As we’ll discuss, the Seattle area is home to corporate powerhouses like Amazon, Microsoft, and Expedia.
 The competitive nature of the housing market and the increasingly lucrative jobs market combine to send home prices soaring.

 Seattle’s Stellar Job Market

 Counterbalancing the pricey Seattle housing market, Seattle residents earn above-average incomes, making roughly 12% more than a typical American.
-The Bureau of Labor Statistics reports that hourly wages and yearly salaries are both well above national averages, including a significantly above-average minimum wage.
+The Bureau of Labor Statistics reports that hourly wages and yearly salaries are both well above national averages.
+This includes a significantly above-average minimum wage.

 Incomes for top-tier jobs have skyrocketed due to increased demand for highly skilled and well-educated employees in Seattle’s burgeoning tech industry.

-Forbes has ranked Seattle as the top city in America for technology jobs, citing nation-leading job growth in tech-specific and STEM-related fields.
+Forbes has ranked Seattle as the top city in America for technology jobs.
+Nation-leading job growth in tech-specific and STEM-related fields are to thank for that.
 Tech businesses abound in Seattle, including everything from investor-funded startups to well-established tech giants.

-Microsoft and Amazon lead the way in the Seattle tech industry, combining with Boeing, Joint Base Lewis-McChord, and the University of Washington to fill out the city’s top five employer list.
+Microsoft and Amazon lead the way in the Seattle tech industry.
+Boeing, Joint Base Lewis-McChord and the University of Washington fill out the city’s top five employer list.
 Other big tech organizations of note include Expedia, Tableau Software, and Nintendo of America.

 Retailers Based in Seattle

-Though several of the biggest companies in the Emerald City are tech-related, Seattle is also home to names in the retail, food and service industries that call the Pacific Northwest home (including Nordstrom, Tommy Bahama, and Zulily).
+It’s true that several of the biggest companies in the Emerald City are tech-related.
+Seattle is also home to names in the retail, food and service industries that call the Pacific Northwest home.
+This includes Nordstrom, Tommy Bahama and Zulily.

 Seattle is the 11th largest metropolitan economy in America, according to IHS Global Insight.
-Both the Port of Seattle and Seattle-Tacoma International Airport are major gateways for trade into Asia, making the area an appealing place for retail conglomerates.
+Both the Port of Seattle and Seattle-Tacoma International Airport are major gateways for trade into Asia.
+For this reason, the area is an appealing place for retail conglomerates.

 As the world has fallen in love with coffee, they’ve fallen for Seattle.
-Coffee businesses like Starbucks, Seattle’s Best, and Tully’s are known around the world and still base their operations around Washington’s Puget Sound.
-Visit Pike Place Market to see one of the first Starbucks stores, serving coffee long before the company made it on the Fortune 500 list.
+Coffee businesses like Starbucks, Seattle’s Best and Tully’s are known around the world.
+Yet, they still base their operations around Washington’s Puget Sound.
+Visit Pike Place Market to see one of the first Starbucks stores.
+They served coffee here long before the company made it on the Fortune 500 list.